umd-project/umd-docs/developers.md

 #### What are the different ways in which a UMD file can be viewed
 {: .subtitle}
 There are two ways:
 1. **Using Viewer App**: Users can *open* an UMD file in the viewer.
-The app is available as a web-app (https://umd-project.org/app).
-Android users have an Android App (UMD App from the PlayStore).
+The app is available as a web-app (https://app.umd-project.org).

+2. **Using Client Apps**: Client apps are being built for various platforms.
+Check out [downloads](../downloads.html) for the latest versions.

 2. **Embedding in a website or webapp**: Developers can embed a **umd-viewer-component** on any webpage.
 Details are given below.